This Fact Sheet is not relevant in your region

 During the moratorium, the company would still need to continue to pay for:

-If you want a moratorium, you would need an insolvency practitioner (IP) to confirm that your company is eligible to apply.
+If you want a moratorium, you will need an insolvency practitioner (IP) to confirm that your company is eligible to apply.
 An IP is usually an accountant or solicitor who is authorised to set up formal insolvency procedures.
 The IP will charge a fee.
 Shop around to find a reputable IP.
 Check the terms and conditions of their services, including their fees, before agreeing to anything and contact us for advice.

 For more information about moratoriums, contact us for advice.